WasmEdge/docs/docs/start/build-and-run/cli.md

 <!-- prettier-ignore -->
 :::note
-The `WasmEdge-tensorflow-tools` has been deprecated after the 0.12.1 version, and replaced by the plug-ins after the 0.13.0 version.
+The `WasmEdge-tensorflow-tools` has been deprecated after the 0.12.1 version and replaced by the plug-ins after the 0.13.0 version.
 :::

-If users install WasmEdge from the install script with the option `-e tf,image`, the WasmEdge CLI tools with TensorFlow and TensorFlow-Lite extensions will be installed alongside.
+If users install WasmEdge from the install script with the option `-e tf,image`, the WasmEdge CLI tools with TensorFlow and TensorFlow-Lite extensions will also be installed.

 - `wasmedge-tensorflow` CLI tool
   - The `wasmedge` tool with TensorFlow, TensorFlow-Lite, and `wasmedge-image` extensions.